Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Obstacle Clause** (2020/10/15)
 	- You cannot place an obstacle (phalanx, gunner's obstacles, etc.) that would make it impossible for an enemy unit to "reach" any of your own units.
 	  - "Reach any of your own units" means that for any enemy, there exists a path connecting at least one of your own units.
 A path is made of tiles (water and lava are not counted) that have adjacent elev difference <= 2.
-	  - For simplicity, you may imagine every enemy is a healthy human melee fighter with up 2 down 2 jump and can't get into water and lava, and if he can move to the tile next to at least one of your units and conduct a melee attack, then we say there is a "path".
+	  - For simplicity, you may imagine every enemy is a healthy human melee fighter with up 2 down 2 jump and can't get into water and lava, and if he can move to the tile on which at least one of your units stand (imagine your units don't exist at this moment), then we say there is a "path".
 	  - As explained above, an enemy inflicted bind may not be able to "reach" your units, but if there is a path defined above, then it's legal.
 	  - Similarly, an undead may not stand on the tiles of sanctuary.
 While as long as there exists a path, then it's legal.
 See the example in the end of this section.
 	- When there is a river/lava spliting two (or several) lands A and B, then this rule applies to two lands separately and only works when there are both your units and enemies on one land.